hshahamat/Spline_Visualizing_Using_Flask_API/README.md

 python flask_app.py

-### Then in another terminal, we run this command to send an image and its corresponding spline to the API, and then receive and show the final image:
+### Then in another terminal, we can run this command to send an image and its corresponding spline to the API, and then receive and show the final image:
 python test_flask_app.py